Retamev/DocToMermaid/SECURITY.md

 ## 📋 Security Checklist for Contributors

-When contributing to DocToMermaid, please ensure:
+When contributing to Trama, please ensure:

 - [ ] No hardcoded secrets or API keys
 - [ ] Input validation for all user inputs